DandyLyons/notes/content/Library/The Bible (WEB)/20 - Proverbs/Prov-03.md

 For her good profit is better than getting silver, and her return is better than fine gold.

 ###### v15
-She is more precious than rubies.
-None of the things you can desire are to be compared to her.
+She is more precious than rubies.[^1] None of the things you can desire are to be compared to her.

 ###### v16
 Length of days is in her right hand.
 In her left hand are riches and honor.